Yandang people: Language

-Marriage Culture
+Marriage culture

 In Yandang people's culture, just like other African cultures, parental consent is the most important thing.
 When a man shows interest in a lady, he gives her a "Mou" a traditional and invaluable iron use for making hoes and weapons.
 If the parents accepts the Mou, then they have consented to the proposal and If otherwise, they have rejected the proposal.

-After the consent of the lady's parent, the fiancee is expected to bring his family to see the lady's parent and to also discuss the issue "hinlengki"and "wah-konag" which are the bride price and the building of a hut for the mother in law or the payment of equivalent price.
+After the consent of the lady's parent, the fiancé is expected to bring his family to see the lady's parent and to also discuss the issue "hinlengki"and "wah-konag" which are the bride price and the building of a hut for the mother in law or the payment of equivalent price.
 There are other things required for the marriage like yams, beer, guinea corn, hoes, “kansuki (a rod held by women when dancing), a fully grown ram and two he-goats.

 The Marrah System

 Unlike most of the Nigerian tribe that believes that children belongs to the paternal family, Yandang people believe that the first child belongs to the mother and her family.
 A Marrah child is expected to trace his/her lineage matrilineally.